entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 _Added in 0.1.2._ **Requires the [`--templates`] feature.**

 This symbol selects a template file to use to render the response as HTML.
 It must refer to a string value.
-The [template middleware] will attempt to load a file from one of its configured paths.
+The [template middleware] attempts to load a file from one of its configured paths.
 These paths default to `./templates` in the top level.

-If the template cannot be found, the template middleware will attempt to render a `5xx.html` template.
-If that cannot be found, Boltzmann will render a fallback `500 Internal Server Error` response.
+If the template middleware cannot locate the requested template, it attempts to render a `5xx.html` template.
+If it cannot find that, it renders a fallback `500 Internal Server Error` response.

 **Example use:**